 We support the ultimate goals of mine action: saving lives, returning land to productive use and promoting development.
 Based at the Maison de la paix in Geneva, and founded in 1998, the GICHD employs around 65 staff members from 19 nations.
 This makes the GICHD a unique and international centre of mine action expertise and knowledge.

 Our advisors visit approximately 50 countries per year, while working very closely with partner organisations to achieve our goals.
-This work is made possible by core contributions, project funding and in-kind support from more than 20 governments and organisations.
+This work is made possible by core contributions, project funding and in-kind support from 30 governments and organisations.
 The GICHD stays flexible in its response to needs and to changes in its working context.

 The strategy is comprised of three objectives.
 These are the long-term changes to which the GICHD intends to contribute up to and beyond 2018.
 Medium-term outcomes – part of the Centre’s newly-devised Results framework – have been laid out to help realise the objectives.

 Strategic Objective 1: Convention obligations are fulfilled and/or completion targets reached

 Many countries still face considerable challenges clearing their territories from explosive hazards contamination and/or fulfilling clearance obligations under various conventions (APMBC, CCM and CCW).

 Three outcomes have been determined to help countries fulfil their convention obligations: